 The School of Politics and International Relations (SPIR) at QMUL offers a number of generous studentships for students undertaking their doctoral studies with us.
-The deadline for consideration for most funded places is the 31st January 2019, for entry in October 2019.
 Candidates whose applications are received after this date may be considered for admission, but not for funding.

 Applications are welcome in all the fields and disciplines for which we provide expert supervision.
-A full list of research interests in SPIR is available by following the links here.
+A full list of research interests in SPIR is available on our website.
 Applicants with interdisciplinary projects (for example, with history and geography) are also encouraged to apply.

 Before applying, you should make informal contact with a potential supervisor to establish whether we can provide you with expert supervision.
 Make sure you include: